dissojak/hackathonHTML-CSS/README.md

 - [Contact](#contact)

 ## Overview
 This project is a simple, well-structured static front-end demo built with plain HTML and CSS.
-It contains multiple screen layouts (desktop / tablet / mobile) and reusable components (navigation, cards, forms, and footer) suitable for hackathon prototyping.
+It contains multiple screen layouts and reusable components (navigation, cards, forms, and footer) suitable for hackathon prototyping.

 Goals:
 - Rapidly prototype screen designs